archidemi/TableauStory_BaseballData/README.md

 1. The plot names "h-bat-hist", "w-bat-hist" seem mysterious...

 #### Plot 6
-1. Only coloring or sizing may be more straightforward instead of the two indicating the same thing.
+1. Only encoding with color or size may be more straightforward instead of the two indicating the same thing.

 #### Plot 7
-1. The same thing as in Plot 5.
+1. The same problem as in Plot 5.

 #### Plot 8
 1. Lots of presentation but lack of information.